Vutrisiran: Vitamin A Levels

 PATIENT COUNSELING INFORMATION Section 17

-ADR = adverse drug reaction; ATTR-CM = transthyretin amyloidosis with cardiomyopathy; CV = cardiovascular; hATTR = hereditary transthyretin amyloidosis; hATTR-PN = hereditary transthyretin amyloidosis with polyneuropathy; IV = intravenous; mNIS+7 = modified Neuropathy Impairment Score +7; OLE = open-label extension; PD = pharmacodynamic; PT = Preferred Term; RBP = retinol binding protein; TTR = transthyretin; wtATTR = wild-type transthyretin amyloidosis.
+ADR = adverse drug reaction; AE = adverse event; ATTR-CM = transthyretin amyloidosis with cardiomyopathy; CV = cardiovascular; EAER = exposure-adjusted event rate; hATTR = hereditary transthyretin amyloidosis; hATTR‑PN = hereditary transthyretin amyloidosis with polyneuropathy; IV = intravenous; mNIS+7 = modified Neuropathy Impairment Score +7; NR = not reported; OLE = open-label extension; PD = pharmacodynamic; PT = preferred term; PY = patient-years; RBP = retinol binding protein; RNAi = ribonucleic acid interference; TTR = transthyretin; wtATTR = wild-type transthyretin amyloidosis.

 1. Alnylam Pharmaceuticals.
 Data on file.
 MED-ALL-TTRSC02-2500002.